 What’s the best part of Hanukkah?
-It’s not the gifts, dreidel game or chocolate gelt (although we do like an excuse for chocolate).
-It’s the potato latkes.
-That’s right, Hanukkah latkes—the perfect excuse to eat food fried in oil (as if we really needed one).
+It’s not the gifts, learning how to spin a dreidel or chocolate gelt (although we do like an excuse for chocolate).
+It’s latkes.
+That’s right, potato latkes—the perfect excuse to eat food fried in oil (as if we really needed one).
 Even if you want to throw some veggies into the action, we’ve found a recipe for you.
 See our favorite 11 latke recipes below.

-1. Gold Potato Latkes
+2. Gold Potato Latkes

-2. Vegetable and Feta Latkes
+3. Vegetable and Feta Latkes

 With grated zucchini, potato and carrots in this recipe, the latke is healthy, right?
 Add some crumbled feta cheese and you have a dish that is unique and sure to please even picky eaters.
 Grab the full ingredient list and recipe here.

-3. Brussels Sprout Latkes with Dijon Yogurt Sauce
+4. Brussels Sprout Latkes with Dijon Yogurt Sauce

 Live Eat Learn just took your next latke to a new level, not to mention what they've done for brussels sprouts!
 Sprouts never tasted (or looked) so good!
-This recipe calls for potato, shredded Brussels sprouts and leeks.
+This recipe calls for potatoes, shredded Brussels sprouts and leeks.
 The sauce is equally delicious with ingredients like Greek yogurt, dijon and maple syrup.
 Get the scoop here.

-4. Butternut Squash Latkes
+5. Butternut Squash Latkes

 This recipe is so simple even your kids can make Hanukkah dinner!
 The key is shredding butternut squash the way you would potato.
 And then frying them up to perfection.
 Get the how-to over at Eating Richly.

-5.Waffle Iron Sweet Potato Latkes
+6.Waffle Iron Sweet Potato Latkes

 Talk about a new twist to an old favorite.
 These latkes from Family Friends Food are made with sweet potatoes.
 And instead of frying them in a pan with oil, the latkes are scooped into a waffle maker.
 What you get is a tasty latke that looks like a breakfast favorite.
 Click here for the complete recipe.

-6. Mashed Potato Latkes
+7. Mashed Potato Latkes

 Who says the traditional latke should have shredded potato?
 Not Adventures of a Nurse whose recipe calls for leftover mashed potatoes as the starch.
 We think it's a great idea, especially if you don't have a lot of time to spend on grating but still want delicious fried latkes to enjoy.
-Visit Adventures of a Nurse to the complete ingredient list and recipe
+Visit Adventures of a Nurse for the complete ingredient list and recipe

-8. Kimchi Latkes
+9. Kimchi Latkes

 Ready to give your traditional latke a spicy Asian twist?
 Girl in the Little Red Kitchen combines Russet potatoes with a heaping portion of diced kimchi for an Asian twist.
-A side of sour cream and Sriracha sauce make for a perfect side to the latke.
+A side of sour cream and Sriracha sauce makes for a perfect side to the latke.
 Grab the full details here.

-—Leah R. Singer
+—Leah R. Singer with Gabby Cullen